Unlimited-Research-Cooperative/Bacteria-Neural-Network/README.md

-<h1 align="center">Creating bacterial colonies that will learn to play Pong, Doom, and to decode/encode data to/from human brain organoids
+<h1 align="center">Creating bacterial colonies that will learn to play Pong, Go, DOOM, and to decode/encode data to/from human brain organoids

 <div align="center">
   <a href="https://discord.gg/HBHGvDxDmt">